iwswordpress/ndc-gql/RESOURCES/SYLLABUS.md

+We create several GraphQL Servers, each time implementing new features.

 ## COURSE-01

-Exploration of GraphQL concepts with make and breaking.
+Exploration of GraphQL concepts to make CRUD GraphQL Server with HTML client requests.
+This can also be used as a wrapper around existing REST APIs enabling a gradual transition to GraphQL.

 ## COURSE-02

--  Build out Task/User where Users can have many tasks and a task belongs to a user.

--  Create CRUD app and include some client HTML examples
+With another GraphQL Server, we add in some new features leading to COURSE-03.
+We connect to other APIs to enable our GraphQL Server to act as a central API point.

 ## COURSE-03

--  Refactor COURSE-02 to show a more modular approach.

--  Use several types of schema merging from different files
+We refactor the previous Server and start to use Schema Merging and code refactoring to enable greater modularity to our code.

 ## COURSE-04

-Move on to more advanced topics:
+We move on to more advanced topics:

--  More work on resolver chain.
+-  More work on the resolver chain.
--  Unions, Interfaces, Custom Scalar types.
+-  Unions, Interfaces, Enums and Custom Scalar types.
 -  Error handling and formatting.
 -  Authentication and Authorization techniques.
 -  Subscriptions.
 -  Custom directives.
 -  Caching.
 -  Security, DDOS.

+We use JavaScript minimally and the GraphQL concepts taught are transferrable to any code base.